-11. (Only if the following screen displays) Specify how to manage problems with the detection of the Internet connection.
+11. (Only if the following window displays) Specify how to manage problems with the detection of the Internet connection.

-The screen that might display states that a problem occurred while detecting the Internet connection.
-If this screen does not display, continue with the next step.
+A window might display that states that a problem occurred while the wizard was detecting the Internet connection.
+If this window does not display, continue with the next step.

-Prot olem Detecting the Internet Connection This i s most likely due to one of the following reasons: e modem was not power cycled during the cabling step. you n live this problem, power cycle the modem (turn it off and on).
-To power cycle a modem with battery backup, night need to remove and reinsert its battery.
-After the power cycle, wait 2 minutes for the modem to letely start up.
-2. Th e yellow Ethernet cable is not fully inserted, or is inserted in the wrong place. live this problem, make sure that the yellow Ethernet cable is securely plugged in to the broadband modem and the router Internet port.
-Otju ust power cycled the modern and waited for 2 minutes.
-010 orrected a problem with the Ethernet cable.
-ON one of the above.
-Next
+Problem Detecting the Internet Connection This is most likely due to one of the following reasons: 1.
+The modem was not power cycled during the cabling step.
+To solve this problem, power cycle the modem (turn it off and on).
+To power cycle a modem with battery backup, you might need to remove and reinsert its battery.
+After the power cycle, wait 2 minutes for the modem to completely start up.
+2. The DSL/Ethernet cable is not fully inserted, or is inserted in the wrong place.
+To solve this problem, make sure that the DSL/Ethernet cable is securely plugged in to the broadband modem port and the router Internet port.
+I just power cycled the modem and waited for 2 minutes.
+I corrected a problem with the DSL/Ethernet cable.
+None of the above.
+Next Take one of the following actions:

-- If your setup includes a DSL modem, power cycle the DSL modem: - a.
-Unplug your DSL modem's power, leaving the DSL modem connected to the wall jack for your Internet service. - b.
-If your DSL modem includes a battery backup, remove the battery. - c.
+- If you did not yet power cycle the modem, do so now: - a.
+Unplug your modem's power, leaving the modem connected to the wall jack for your Internet service. - b.
+If your modem includes a battery backup, remove the battery. - c.
 Wait 10 seconds. - d.
-If your DSL modem includes a battery backup, reinsert the battery. - e.
-Plug in your DSL modem's power and turn on your DSL modem. - f.
+If your modem includes a battery backup, reinsert the battery. - e.
+Plug in your modem's power and turn on your modem. - f.
 Wait two minutes. - g.
 Select the I just power cycled the modem and waited for 2 minutes radio button. - h.
-Click the Next button.

-- If your setup includes a cable or fiber modem, see if the yellow Ethernet cable is not fully inserted or is inserted at the wrong place.
+Click the Next button. - See if the DSL or Ethernet cable is not fully inserted or is inserted at the wrong place.
 If necessary, do the following: - a.
-Fully insert the Ethernet cable in the correct port on the cable or fiber modem and in the red Internet port on the modem router. - b.
-Select the I corrected a problem with the Ethernet cable radio button. - c.
-Click the Next button. - If you do not need to power cycle the DSL modem or the Ethernet cable is already fully inserted in the correct ports, do the following: - a.
-Select the None of the above radio button. - b.
+Fully insert the DSL or Ethernet cable in the correct port on the modem and in the correct port on the modem router. - If you use a DSL cable, it must be connected to the gray DSL port.
+If you us an Ethernet cable, it must be connected to the red Internet port. - b.
+Select the I corrected a problem with the DSL/Ethernet cable radio button. - c.
+Click the Next button. - If you do not need to power cycle the modem or the DSL or Ethernet cable is already fully inserted in the correct ports, do the following: - Select the None of the above radio button. - b.
 Click the Next button. - 12.
-(Only if the following screen displays) Specify how to manage problems with the detection of the IP address for the Internet connection.
+(Only if the following window displays) Specify how to manage problems with the detection of the IP address for the Internet connection.

-The screen that might display states that a problem occurred while detecting the Internet connection IP address.
+A window might display that states that a problem occurred while the wizard was detecting the Internet connection IP address.